mongodb/specifications/source/crud/bulk-write.md

 unlikely event that the server changes the default value for `bypassDocumentValidation` in the future.

+### Why is providing access to the raw server response when a command error occurs required?

+This allows users to access new error fields that the server may add in the future without needing to upgrade their driver version.
+See [DRIVERS-2385](https://jira.mongodb.org/browse/DRIVERS-2385) for more details.

 ## **Changelog**

 - TODO: Bulk write specification created.